-When the terrible pandemic of AIDS, caused by HIV, came to Australia in 1984, it was natural that the Hawke Government should look for someone who could express empathy and a love broad enough to reach the often isolated and denigrated sections of the community who were at risk of contracting HIV.
+When the terrible pandemic of AIDS, caused by the human immunedeficiency virus (HIV), came to Australia in 1984, it was natural that the Hawke Government should look for someone who could express empathy and a love broad enough to reach the often isolated and denigrated sections of the community who were HIV positive or at risk of contracting HIV.
 Those of us who lived through those dark years will never forget the quiet, sane and inclusive contributions of Ita Buttrose:

-- From 1984 she served on the National Advisory Committee on AIDS (NACAIDS); - In 1991 she was elected Chair of the AIDS Trust of Australia; - In 2013 she was elected an honorary life member of the Bobby Goldsmith Foundation and took part in many events (some of them fundraisers) in support of this most worthy organisation over its 40 years of help for the needy, often isolated and unloved; and - In 2023 BGF now seeks to elevate life membership into the highest position as Patron of BGF.
+- From 1984 she served on the National Advisory Committee on AIDS (NACAIDS); - In 1991 she was elected Chair of the AIDS Trust of Australia;

+- In 2013 she was elected an honorary life member of the Bobby Goldsmith Foundation and took part in many events (some of them fundraisers) in support of this most worthy organisation over its 40 years of help for the needy, often isolated and unloved; and - In 2023 BGF now elevates her life membership into the highest position, as Patron of BGF.